-When using the internal VCO, the external loop filter should be referenced to the BYPASS pin for optimal noise and spurious performance.
-An example of an external loop filter for the PLL is shown in Figure 41.
+When an internal VCO is used, the external loop filter should be referenced to the BYPASS pin for optimal noise and spurious performance.
+An example of an external loop filter for a PLL that uses the internal VCO is shown in Figure 41.
 A loop filter must be calculated for each desired PLL configuration.
-The values of the components depend upon the VCO frequency, the Kvco, the PFD frequency, the CP current, the desired loop bandwidth, and the desired phase margin.
+The values of the components depend upon the VCO frequency, the $K{\text{VCO}}$ , the PFD frequency, the CP current, the desired loop bandwidth, and the desired phase margin.
 The loop filter affects the phase noise, the loop settling time, and the loop stability.
-A knowledge of PLL theory is necessary for understanding loop filter design.
-Tools available, such as the ADIsimCLK, can help with the calculation of a loop filter according to the application requirements.
+A basic knowledge of PLL theory is helpful for understanding loop filter design.
+ADIsimCLK can help with the calculation of a loop filter according to the application requirements.